MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 test our applications.

-Note that because we act at the UI level, whenever our application’s appearance changes, in particular if UI elements are moved around, we will need to update a new version of our robots to match the new UI.
+Note that because we act at the UI level, whenever our application’s appearance changes, especially if UI elements are moved around, we will need to update a new version of our robots to match the new UI.

 Going Further